-- 1. Eligible consulting firms ("Consultants") to express their interests in providing the above referenced consultancy services (in the case they are needed).
+- Eligible consulting firms ("Consultants") to express their interests in providing the above referenced consultancy services (in the case they are needed).
 Interested Consultants should indicate the services in which they are interested in and should provide information demonstrating that they have the required qualifications and experience (description of similar assignments, contracts and contracts amounts, experience in similar conditions, availably of appropriate skills among staff, etc.).
-The attention of interested Consultants is drawn to paragraph 1.9 of the World Bank's Guidelines: Selection and Employment of Consultants by World Bank Borrowers, dated May 2004, revised October, 2006 and May 1, 2010; - 2.
+The attention of interested Consultants is drawn to paragraph 1.9 of the World Bank's Guidelines: Selection and Employment of Consultants under IBRD Loans & IDA Credits & Grants by World Bank Borrowers, dated January 2011; - 2.
 Eligible construction firms ("Contractors") to express their interest in providing the above referenced construction works (in the case they are needed).
 Interested Contractors should indicated the works in which they are interested in and provide information demonstrating that they have the required qualifications and experience (description of similar works, contracts and contracts amounts, experience in similar conditions, availably of appropriate equipment and engineering and technical staff, etc.).
-The attention of interested Contractors is drawn to paragraphs 1.6 and 1.7 of the World Bank's Guidelines: Procurement of Goods, Works and Non-consulting Services under IBRD Loans and IDA Credits and Grants by World Bank Borrowers, dated May 2004, revised October, 2006 and May 1, 2010.
+The attention of interested Contractors is drawn to paragraphs 1.8, 1.9 and 1.10 of the World Bank's Procurement of Goods, Works, and Non-Consulting Services under IBRD Loans and IDA Credits & Grants dated January 2011.